Register Today & Receive Free Shipping On All Orders Over $500

 18. What are the contraindications for lip filler treatments?

-Contraindications for lip filler treatments include active infections in the treatment area, known allergies to filler ingredients, pregnancy, breastfeeding, and certain autoimmune conditions.
-A thorough medical history should be taken to identify any contraindications.
+Active infection in the treatment area, known allergies to filler ingredients, pregnancy, breastfeeding, and certain autoimmune conditions.
+Thorough medical history is essential.

 19. How do you address patient concerns about the natural look of their lip fillers?

-Address patient concerns by showing before-and-after photos of previous treatments, discussing realistic outcomes, and ensuring a conservative approach to maintain natural-looking results.
-Proper technique and filler selection are crucial.
+Use before-and-after imagery, discuss realistic outcomes, and adopt a conservative approach to support natural results.
+Proper technique and product selection are central.

 20. What is the importance of patient education in lip filler treatments?